codenamephp/chef.cookbook.gui/README.md

 end
 ```
 ### Gnome Gsettings
 Resource to set gsettings configurations.
-There are constants in `CodenamePHP::Gui::Helper::GNOME::GSettings` that can be used for known schemas and keys
+There are constants in `CodenamePHP::Gui::Helper::Gnome::GSettings` that can be used for known schemas and keys

 #### Actions
 - `:set`: Sets the configuration